unstoppableayush/Backend/05. Setting Up Professional Backend Project/Readme.md

 - Define asyncHandler and ApiError in `utils` Folder for handling async operation and Api Error.
 - Define Api Response as well.

+## User and video model with hooks and JWT

+- Created `user model` & `video model`
+- Installed `mongoose-aggregate-paginate-v2` package for Video Schema
+- Installed `bcrypt` package to hash password.
+- Installed `JWT` package to create tokens.
+- Used pre middleware function to encrypt the password before save.
+- Don't use arrow function in pre middleware function because there is no context of this.
+- `JWT` is a bearer token.
+- Created two methods `generateAccessToken` & `generateRefreshToken`.